Finance Minister swerves all; NHIL, GetFund now straight levies

 The new measures include the conversion of the National Health Insurance Levy (NHIL) of 2.5 per cent to a straight levy of 2.5 per cent; conversion of the GETFund VAT rate of 2.5 per cent to a straight levy of 2.5 per cent and the review of personal income tax to include an additional band of GH¢10,000 and above per month at a rate of 35 per cent.

-Others are the imposition of luxury vehicle tax on vehicles with
+Others are the imposition of luxury vehicle tax on vehicles with of 3.0 litres and above and the intensification of tax compliance measures.

 With revenue underperforming in the first five months of the year, the government narrowly missed its deficit target of 2.4 per cent, recording a budget deficit of 2.6 per cent, which has prompted the need for additional measures to ensure it stays on course with the year-end target.